We tend to think of passwords as little secrets meant to keep things safe when we use technology. But what if they’re actually making us less secure?

 By making use of what many consider reasonable forms of assistance to stay within the lines of best practice, we actually end up creating security vulnerabilities to reckon with down the road.

-In developing VIDA, we decided to take on this challenge for file-level protection by replacing passwords with threshold cryptography and our distributed encryption key management scheme.
+In developing Atakama, we decided to take on this challenge for file-level protection by replacing passwords with threshold cryptography and our distributed encryption key management scheme.
 The end result?
 Better security for your protected files -- without all the hassle and worry of passwords.

 Finally, some regulatory guidance that matters.